Advanced GTO, Poker Basics

 • EMCmax – The maximum value of the expected mistake calculation

-This system takes into account the player’s current rating, ensuring that one single mistake doesn’t have a huge impact on their overall score.
+This system accounts for the player’s current rating, ensuring that a single mistake doesn’t have a significant impact on their overall score.
 The table for the Worst Answer Factor by different ELO scores is shown below.

 Score Worst Answer Factor